ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-qed.md

 ### Binary vs Monte-Carlo coupling

-To simulation "two-body" processes, i.e., quantum interactions of two macro-particles, it is first crucial to invent a proper pairing routine that will loop through the particles within a given region, randomly pair them together, compute the corresponding interaction cross sections and then decide to either proceed with the interaction or not.
+To simulate "two-body" processes, i.e., quantum interactions of two macro-particles, it is first crucial to invent a proper pairing routine that will loop through the particles within a given region, randomly pair them together, compute the corresponding interaction cross sections and then decide to either proceed with the interaction or not.

 There are two approaches one can employ.
 We can either loop through all the possible pairs in a given region; in general this requires `N^2` operations, where `N` is the number of particles in that region.
 This approach, while being the physically "correct" one, is extremely time-consuming.
 On the other hand, we could pair random particles in a given region only once at a given timestep, which can be done in `O(N)` operations.
 In our code we implement both approaches and then compare their performance and convergence.
 Also keep in mind, that there are two general scenarios that may occur: particles from group `A` may be interacting with particles from group `B`, or alternatively particles from the same group may be interacting with each other.
 Our generic coupling routines work with both of these situations.